The user wants open software, software that can be modified, and that can participate in a progressive improvement process.

 Most contemporary applications fail to meet all of these, leaving us with no pathway towards improvement.
 The only option is to plead with the app developer and hope they will deign to grant your request.
 As the importance of computing in everyday life grows with each passing year, we must fight for these values to ensure the power of computing is evenly distributed.

 We hope you agree this is a revolution worth fighting for.
 We welcome your feedback and contributions of related projects and experiments from yourself and others.
-You can follow the community on Twitter, Matrix, and our blog.
+You can follow the community on Mastodon, Twitter, our forum, Matrix, and our blog.
 The blog content is also available via our newsletter.
+The forum and Matrix room currently have the most activity, so we encourage you to give them a try.